 Typical Berber village in the Aït Bouguemez valley from Anywhere We Roam

 With the exception Ait Bouguemez, where you’ll either have to camp or arrange in advance to stay with a local Amazigh family, accommodations in the Atlas Mountains are easy to come by.

-Our own collection of vacation rentals in Morocco includes private homes close to all of Morocco’s best adventures.
+Our own collection of Marrakech accommodations includes private homes close to all of Morocco’s best adventures.